-Rafting Glenwood Canyon: What to Expect
+Rafting Glenwood Springs: What to Expect in Glenwood Canyon

 Glenwood Canyon Rafting Overview

 So you want to get out on Defiance’s Glenwood Canyon Half-Day rafting trip.
 You can take advantage of Defiance’s embedded online checkout or give us a call and we’ll take it from there.
-Taking advantage of our electronic waivers makes checking in a breeze come the day of your raft trip and it means one less thing for you to worry about as you set out on your Colorado River whitewater rafting adventure.
+Taking advantage of our electronic waivers makes checking in a breeze come the day of your raft trip, and it means one less thing for you to worry about as you set out on your Colorado River whitewater rafting adventure.

 - Change of clothes

 - Lanyard-style waterproof case (if you want to bring your phone)

 A good rule of thumb is less is more when it comes to whitewater rafting.
 You are on vacation; let us sweat the small stuff.
 Your job is to kick back and enjoy your time on the Colorado River.
 We’re all about facilitating the fun and helping to create lasting memories.